rubenpad/srs/README.md

 - Provide a GET endpoint to provide the stock data
 - Provide a GET endpoint to provide details about a specific stock
 - Create an algorithm that analyses the input data and set a score to the stocks so they can be classified as potential investments for the user
+- Create a Vue SPA wit the UI to display the stock ratings data and the recommended stocks.

 ### Non-Goals
 - Get realtime data for the stocks